vonhraban/docs-1/pages/api.md

 ### API Handler

-The API handler is the default handler.
-It serves any HTTP requests and forwards on as an RPC request with a specific format.
+The API handler serves any HTTP requests and forwards on as an RPC request with a specific format.

 - Content-Type: Any
 - Body: Any